kennycaiguo/video-fragment-sniffer/README.md

 # Video Fragment Sniffer

+This script aims to help you capturing a streaming video.
 When streaming a video, bits of it called <code>fragments</code> are being temporarily sent to your browser.

 While some scripts will capture these fragments step by step, as the media is being streamed, Video Fragment Sniffer will perform a mass-download of all fragments without the need for you to even watch the video.